Mango-JK/haroogomin-mobile-application/README.md

-# haroogomin-mobile-application
+# harugomin-mobile-application
-The mobile app haroogomin (iOS and Android).
+The mobile app harugomin (iOS and Android).